WHAT ARE THE DEADLINES?

-Your submission must be received between 12:01 a.m. on October 1, 2017, and 11:59 p.m. on October 31, 2017, (US Eastern time zone).
+Your submission must be received between 12:01 a.m. on October 1, 2020, and 11:59 p.m. on October 31, 2020, (US Eastern time zone).
 Entries received before or after the application window will be disqualified and deleted.
 This deadline is firm; applicants are encouraged to apply early in the month.

 Yes!
 As long as you and your application items meet the other eligibility requirements, there’s no restriction.
 Please note that all submissions must, however, be written in English, and all applicants must be able to communicate easily in English.
-(Your manuscript may certainly contain words in other languages, but the primary narrative must be English.)
+(Your manuscript may certainly contain words in other languages or be fully bilingual, but the primary narrative must be English.)